federicodj/html5bootcamp/README.md

 #####Practice:#####

-1. Create a movie listing with your favorite movies.
+1. Create a track listing with your favorite movies.
 Data shall be persisted in localhost.

-2. Show movie details in a separate details view.
+2. Show track details in a separate details view.

-3. Allow to add / edit / remove movies from the list.
+3. Allow to add / edit / remove tracks from the list.

 4. Configure Karma and write tests for the controllers of your application.

 Tips:
 * Learn how to use ng-repeat (to render a list of movies).
 * Use [templateCache](https://docs.angularjs.org/api/ng/service/$templateCache) to access your templates.
-* Write a controller to add/edit/remove the movies.
+* Write a controller to add/edit/remove the tracks.
 Create another controller to show details.
-* Use ng-router to access the movie listing as a default route.
+* Use ng-router to access the tracks listing as a default route.
 Create a route for the details view.

 #####Key Points:#####